Morning Joe First Look

-Morning Joe First Look (formerly First Look) was an American breakfast television airing on MSNBC.
+Morning Joe First Look (formerly First Look) is an American breakfast television that aired on MSNBC.
 It was broadcast live on weekday mornings at 5 a.m.
 Eastern Time Zone, and competed with CNN's Early Start and Fox News' Fox & Friends First.
 The program was last anchored by Yasmin Vossoughian.

 Format

 Morning Joe First Look consisted of many of the same segments and is produced by the same staff as NBC's early morning news program Early Today; some segments, such as a local weather cut-in and some feature stories, are either excluded or changed for the MSNBC broadcast, along with the anchor background (an early morning skycam shot of Manhattan on First Look, and sunrise scenes for Early Today) and graphical styling.
 There was a segment that is exclusive to the MSNBC newscast, a segment aired before the entertainment news summary at the end of the program, featuring excerpts from the monologue of the previous night/weeknight's episode of either The Tonight Show Starring Jimmy Fallon or Late Night with Seth Meyers, followed by the guest list of the upcoming episode.
 A replay of First Look aired at 5:30 a.m.
-ET before July 27, 2009, when Way Too Early with Kasie Hunt premiered.
+ET before July 27, 2009, when Way Too Early premiered.

 MSNBC placed the program on a short-term hiatus to test a 5 a.m. replay of both Countdown with Keith Olbermann and The Rachel Maddow Show at various times from February to April 2009; First Look was restored onto the schedule after that.

 Between November 2005, when CNN cancelled Daybreak and January 2011, when CNN began simulcasting CNN International's World Business Today and World One, Early Today and Way Too Early (which formerly followed the program at 5:30 a.m.
 ET) were the only American morning cable news programs with a pre-6 a.m.
 ET start time.

-First Look originally ended on July 22, 2016, after that, Way Too Early expanding to one hour, During the 2016 Summer Olympics on August 15, 2016, the program returned with the new title Morning Joe First Look with the latter show's logo blended into a new logo for First Look, but retained the same format, while some Way Too Early early features were blended into what is now the second half-hour of First Look; the latter program was discontinued.
+First Look originally ended on July 22, 2016, with Way Too Early expanding to one hour.
+During the 2016 Summer Olympics on August 15, 2016, the program returned with the new title Morning Joe First Look with the latter show's logo blended into a new logo for First Look, but it retained the same format, while some Way Too Early early features were blended into what is now the second half-hour of First Look; the latter program was discontinued.

 On September 10, 2020, MSNBC announced Morning Joe First Look would be replaced with a revival of Way Too Early starting on September 21.